ePages-de/epages-devportal/_posts/2019/2019-09-05-outdoor-retros.md

 ## Walk and talk retrospectives

 Doing your retrospective outside while taking a walk is a nice way for the team to have a little break from their usual office setup.
-Walking and enjoying the fresh air keeps the brain going.
+Walking and fresh air keep the brain going.
-Furthermore my teams often give the feedback that walking helps them to speak about difficult topics.
+Furthermore, my teams often give the feedback that walking helps them to speak about difficult topics.

-Here is how we do it here at ePages:
+Here is how we do it at ePages:

 1. Start in the team space: Throw a ball and ask everyone how he or she is feeling today.
-2. Give guiding questions: Maybe prepare short printouts for everyone.
+2. Give guiding questions.
+I always prepare short printouts for everyone.
 3. Explain the route you'll go, and agree on where and when to meet for wrap-up.
 3. Wrap up with the whole team discussing what everyone learned.
 This can also be outside using a ball to throw.